0p3ny0urr1c3/Crossfade/README.md

 2. Set the group size (2–10 people) and enter each person's Last.fm username.
 3. Click **Analyze the group**.

 That's it — no installation, no accounts, no sign-in.
-The site ships with a shared Last.fm API key baked in, so nobody needs to create their own.

 ### Running it with your own API key instead